abdelshok/moira/README.md

 ## 🐉 Current Features

-- Users can join any amount of public or private channels that can each hold up to 1,000 concurrent users and have a conversation with their friends or coworkers while looking like they're working
+- Users can join any amount of public or private channels that can each hold up to 1,000 concurrent users and have a conversation with their friends or coworkers, while also potentially giving the impression that they are working
 - Users can retrieve a list of all public channels around the world and see how many people are currently live in these channels
 - Users can create password protected private channels and have a conversation with their friends while being ensured that no one else will be able to join